-Galveston Bay is resilient, but faces an uncertain future.
-The Bay's watershed is home to the fourth- and ninth-largest cities in the U.S., Houston and Dallas.
+Galveston Bay is a vibrant, resilient ecosystem, but faces an uncertain future.
+The Bay's watershed is home to the fourthand ninth-largest cities in the U.S., Houston and Dallas.
 It's also home to three ports, and remains a hub for the manufacturing and refining of chemicals and petroleum products.
 But people, industry, and commerce often come with environmental challenges.
-Galveston Bay's most significant problems are tied to pollution, declines in habitat acreage, and to the impacts of climate change, like sea level rise.
+Galveston Bay's most significant problems are tied to pollution, declines in habitat acreage, and the impacts of climate change, like sea level rise.